Of our 2018 hires,

 - Begin your job search

-- If you plan to go school, consider taking CLEP exams to get your general education requirements
+- If you plan to go to school, consider taking CLEP exams to get your general education requirements

 - Get your Verification of Military Experience and Training (VMET)